 Blog - Commercial

-Whether you are looking to invest in commercial office space, warehouse space, retail space or another type of commercial property, getting to grips with factors that affect property value is crucial to get more bang for your buck!
+Whether you are looking to invest in commercial office space, warehouse space, retail space or another type of commercial property, getting to grips with factors affecting commercial property value is crucial to get more bang for your buck!

-The factors which affect value in commercial real estate can be broadly divided into three categories:
+The factors affecting value in commercial real estate can be broadly divided into three categories:

 - Economic factors